bogaudio/BogaudioModules/README-prerelease.md

 #### <a name="addrseq"></a> ADDR-SEQ

 ADDR-SEQ is an 8-step sequencer where the step values are set by 8 knobs (with default output range of +/-10V).
 It has the same clocked or voltage-addressed control circuit as 8:1 and 1:8.
+It can be expanded to more steps, 8 at a time, with <a href="#addrseqx">ASX</a>.

 The output range of the knobs may be set on the context (right-click) menu to a variety of bipolar (e.g. +/-5V) and unipolar ranges (e.g. 0-5V).

 _Polyphony:_ Same as 8:1.

+#### <a name="addrseqx"></a> ASX

+ASX is a chainable expander for <a href="addrseq">ADDR-SEQ</a>, adding 8 steps to the base sequence.

+When ASXs are added to an ADDR-SEQ, ADDR-SEQ's STEPS and SELECT knobs (and select CV input) work over the total number of steps, including the expanders.
+The knob dials will still read 1-8, but the knob will set the step length (or step selection) over the full count of steps.
+The parameter tooltips, if enabled, will show the real values.

+Each ASX in a chain must be positioned to the right of, and adjacent to, the previous ASX in the chain, or the base ADDR-SEQ module.
+See <a href="#expanders">notes on expanders</a>.

 ![Sequencers screenshot](doc/www/sequencers2.png)